 At BILA, we advocate for families whose children have been diagnosed with developmental delays and other types of birth injuries due to medical negligence.
 If you believe that your child’s developmental delay or disability was caused by a birth injury, reach out to schedule a free consultation.

 After a child is diagnosed with a developmental delay or disability, the next step is to consider treatments.
 A healthcare provider may refer you to one or more specialists, such as a hearing specialist, a speech therapist, a neurologist, and/or a developmental pediatrician.
 In addition, your child may be referred to what is known as early intervention services.

 Early intervention programs are available for children who are at risk of or who show signs of having a developmental delay or disability.
 The specific services are tailored to the needs of the child.
-Depending on the child, it may include occupational therapy, physiotherapy, speech-language pathology, and other support services.
+Depending on the child, it may include occupational therapy, physiotherapy, speech-language pathology, and other cerebral palsy support groups and services.
 A treatment plan will be developed for children who qualify for early intervention.